wangbst/DNR-Pruning/README.md

-# Explainable Pruning: Efficient and Explainable Neural Network Pruning Leveraging Neuron Death
+# Pruning: Efficient and Explainable Neural Network Pruning Leveraging Neuron Death
 This is the official implementation for Explainable Pruning: Efficient and Explainable Neural Network Pruning Leveraging Neuron Death.

 # Overview